Over-the-Air Learning-based Geometry Point Cloud Transmission: Numerical Experiments

-\subsection{The reconstruction performance}
+\subsubsection{The reconstruction performance}

-We first evaluate the reconstruction performance of SEPT with various CPP and channel SNR values.
+We first evaluate the reconstruction performance of SEPT with various channel SNR values over the AWGN channel.
 Two separate source-channel coding schemes are considered as benchmarks.
-For source coding, the first benchmark uses the standard octree-based point cloud compression scheme: MPEG G-PCC \cite{GPCC}.
-The second benchmark uses the state-of-the-art deep learning-based point cloud compression scheme, which we name it as DPCC \cite{pct_pcc}.
-Both schemes are protected by Polar codes with rate $\{1/2, 3/4\}$ and modulated by BPSK, QPSK, or 16QAM for transmission. {}We also provide the results for the DPCC delivered at finite block length converse bound \cite{finite_length_capacity} for a block error rate of $\epsilon = 10^{-3}$.
+For source coding, the first benchmark uses the standard octree-based point cloud compression scheme, i.e., G-PCC.
+The second benchmark, named DPCC, uses the state-of-the-art deep learning-based point cloud compression scheme with a focus on ultra low rate point cloud compression, \cite{pct_pcc}.
+Both schemes are protected by Polar codes with rate $\{1/2, 3/4\}$ and modulated by BPSK, QPSK, or 16QAM for transmission. {}We also provide the results for the DPCC delivered at the finite block length converse bound \cite{finite_length_capacity} for a block error rate of $\epsilon = 10^{-3}$.

-The simulation results are presented in Fig. \ref{fig:final_simu} (a) and (b), where we fix the channel bandwidth to $n = 200$.
-In the simulations, a specific SEPT model is trained for each channel SNR value.
-As shown, SEPT is significantly better than the separation based scheme with MPEG G-PCC\footnote{To obtain the results of G-PCC, we use an average $n = 860$ in the simulations.
-Despite the much larger $n$ compared with that used in SEPT, MPEG G-PCC is still much worse than deep learning-based schemes.
-This observation is also reported in \cite{pct_pcc}.}, demonstrating its efficacy in feature extraction and robustness to channel noise.
-SEPT also outperforms the separation-based scheme with DPCC \cite{pct_pcc}, especially in the low-SNR regime.
-Note that DPCC can achieve comparable performance to SEPT at certain SNRs, if proper coded modulation schemes are selected.
+The simulation results are presented in Fig. \ref{fig:sept_final_simu}, where we fix the channel bandwidth to $n = 100$.
+In Figs. \ref{fig:sept_final_simu}(a) and (b), a specific SEPT model is trained for each channel SNR value.
+As shown, SEPT is significantly better than the separation based scheme with G-PCC. {In particular, to obtain the results for G-PCC, we use an average of $n = 430$ in the simulations.
+Despite the much larger channel bandwidth compared with that used by SEPT, G-PCC is still much worse in terms of $D1$ performance.
+This observation is also reported in \cite{pct_pcc}.} SEPT also outperforms the separation-based scheme with DPCC \cite{pct_pcc}, especially in the low-SNR regime.
+Note that DPCC can approach the performance of SEPT at high SNRs, if proper code rate and modulation schemes are selected.
+We observe that the performance of the separation-based scheme with DPCC falls short of the performance of SEPT at low SNR values even if we consider the finite-rate upper bound from \cite{finite_length_capacity}.
+This can be considered as the best performance separation-based schemes can achieve in combination with state-of-the-art point cloud compression scheme DPCC. {Another deep learning based point cloud transmission scheme is proposed in \cite{gnn_pct}, where a graph neural network (GNN) is adopted as the backbone to extract the features from the original point cloud at the transmitter, while simple FC layers are employed for point cloud reconstruction at the receiver. {We reproduce the results} in \cite{gnn_pct} and for the scenario with $n = 100$ and $\mathrm{SNR} = 5$ dB, it reports an average $D1$ value of 22.13 dB, whereas SEPT achieves 34.88 dB.}